Be the perfect role model and show your students how to effectively study for their exams

 5. Guide their practice

 Give pupils a template, or a partially completed example.
-For example with flashcards, on one side give a completed word and ask them to complete the definition on the other side.
-Or for classes who need more support, give the definition and ask them to complete the words.
+For example with flashcards, on one side give a word and ask them to complete the definition on the other side.
+Or for classes who need more support, give the definition and ask them to fill in the words.

 This is where knowledge of your class is key to enable appropriate differentiation.
 Use your professional judgement to enable each pupil to feel confident in their skills.